history-of-science-society/meeting/docs/cfp.md

 **Format**<br>
 The submission form only accepts plain text, which disallows italics and bold.
 All titles should conform to the Chicago Manual of Style's title guidelines.
 Use a [title capitalization tool](https://thecapitalizer.com) to ensure your title conforms to CMS rules.

+## Diversity

+The HSS will give strong preference to sessions that reflect diversity in affiliation, employment status, country of residence, gender, race/ethnicity, and presentation history.

+Because of this committment to diversity, the HSS requires authors and organizers to provide the following demographic information for each person participating on the panel:

+- Name
+- Email
+- Affiliation (e.g., university, institution, company, independent scholar, etc.)
+- Country of residence
+- Gender
+- Race and/or Ethnicity
+- Presentation history

 ## Abstract Classification